|Degree Awarded:||Bachelor of Engineering (BEng)|

 Engineering Transfer Credits

-Applicants approved into an Engineering program cannot expect to receive any transfer credits in Engineering discipline or Engineering related discipline courses if their applicable post-secondary education was not completed at a program accredited by the Canadian Engineering Accreditation Board, external link, opens in new window (CEAB).
+Applicants approved into an Engineering program cannot expect to receive any transfer credits in Engineering discipline or Engineering-related discipline courses if their applicable post-secondary education was not completed at a program accredited by the Canadian Engineering Accreditation Board (external link, opens in new window) (CEAB).
+Refer to Engineers Canada (external link, opens in new window) for a listing of CEAB accredited institutions.

 Core and professional engineering course transfer credits will ONLY be granted at the time of admission.
 An Offer of Admission will notify the applicant of transfer credit decision(s) subject to acceptance of their Offer.